cameronslee/clippi/README.md

 - This will involve a reduce algorithm that can squash nodes (containing a "topic" embedding)

 # Stretch goals:
+- video analyzing (for clips where speech is not the deciding factor for a clip being of interest)
 - ui
 - highlight video generator
 - auto upload